paldepind/synceddb/API.md

 __Returns__

-A promise resolved with a single key in case only a single record was passed or with an array of keys if several records was passed.
+A promise resolved with an array of the keys of the passed records.

 __Example__